neok/oioi-documentation/docs/calls/station_post.rst

             id
                 The EVSE ID of the conncetor (string).

                 See also :ref:`EVSE <glossary-evse>`.

+                .. important:: The id of every connector must be globally unique.

             name
                 The name of the type of connector (string).